Baylor vs. UCSB Predictions & Picks - NCAA Tournament First Round

 Baylor Performance Insights

-- The Bears outscore opponents by 6.9 points per game (scoring 77.2 points per game to rank 52nd in college basketball while giving up 70.3 per contest to rank 184th in college basketball) and have a +221 scoring differential overall.

-- Baylor pulls down 30.2 rebounds per game (266th in college basketball) compared to the 29.2 of its opponents.
+- Baylor averages 30.2 rebounds per game (266th in college basketball) compared to the 29.2 of its opponents.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.